|

 sharpest test shot around F/8, or about two stops down from the maximum aperture.
 Close focus type shots can be far

-section, because most people don't take test shots of stamps, or other super fine detailed objects.
-I only include
+because most people don't take test shots of stamps, or other super fine detailed objects.
+I only include it to show

 I show the differences in results when using a full frame (or film) camera, as opposed to the cropped sensor or APS-C sensor

-the same results as the APS-C crops.
-Distortion is the only item not affected (or helped) by stopping down, but most
+may show almost the same results as the APS-C crops.
+Distortion is the only item not affected (or helped) by stopping

 My final thoughts.
 This section concludes